rebeclem/Meni_fecal/flexbar.md

 <br />

- After finishing flexbar, you will now have 3 files:
+ After finishing flexbar, you will now have 3 additional files in each of your directories inside Analysis:
  1. flexcleaned_1.fastq
  2. flexcleaned_2.fastq
  3. flexcleaned.log